christopher-besch/homepage/src/articles/04_revealjs/revealjs.md

 ## Backgrounds

-The different options you have for backgrounds can be found in [the official documentation](https://revealjs.com/backgrounds).
+All the different options you have for backgrounds can be found in [the official documentation](https://revealjs.com/backgrounds).
 This is only a little sneak peek of what can be done.
 ```html
 <section data-auto-animate>